-prin2[x;file]
+prin2[x;file;rdtbl]

-prints \underline{x} on file with %'s and "'s inserted where required for it to read back in properly by read.
+prints \underline{x} on \underline{file} with %'s and "'s inserted where required for it to read back in properly by \underline{read} , using \underline{rdtbl} .

-Both prin1 and prin2 print lists as well as atoms and strings; prin1 is usually used only for explicitly printing formatting characters, e.g. (PRIN1 (QUOTE X[)) might be used to print a left square bracket (the X would not be printed by prin1). prin2 is used for printing S-expressions which can then be read back into INTERLISP with read i.e. regular INTERLISP formatting characters in atoms will be preceded by X's, e.g. the atom '()' is printed as X(X) by prin2.
+Both prin1 and prin2 print lists as well as atoms and strings; prin1 is usually used only for explicitly printing formatting characters, e.g. (PRIN1 (QUOTE %[)) might be used to print a left square bracket (the % would not be printed by prin1). prin2 is used for printing S-expressions which can then be read back into INTERLISP with read i.e. break and separator characters in atoms will be preceded by %'s, e.g. the atom '()' is printed as %(%) by prin2.
 If radix=8, prin2 prints a Q after integers but prin1 does not (but both print the integer in octal).